kiwidotzip/MeowAddons/README.md

 - Carry time
   - Shows the amount of time you took to complete a carry

+- Carry Logs and Carry Cache

+- Automatically detect player trade and add the player based on the amount they've traded

 - Highlight Slayer boss
   - Highlights your carry/slayer boss

 - Highlight carry player
   - Highlights the player you're carrying

+- Works for dungeon carries too!

+- Kuudra support planned

 ### **Dungeons**